 #3 Get Rid of the Tedious Paperwork

 Another of the retail onboarding best practices is to centralize and streamline the documentation process.
 An online system enables new hires to complete most of the onboarding documents with little oversight or instruction.
 Retailers can have a kiosk or workstation set up on-site for completion of digital forms.
 Or, they may even have an online portal that new hires can access from home or a laptop.
 This enables employees to show up for training with most of their onboarding checklist complete.

-A wizard-based process greatly improves the efficiency of the onboarding process.
+A guided process greatly improves the efficiency of the onboarding process.
 This process can walk employees through each form, automatically populate repeat fields, and integrate with Payroll and other systems.
 With a centralized, online system, paperwork cannot get lost.
 New hires can’t skip forms, and data doesn’t have to be entered by hand into different systems.
 As a result, HR faces a lower burden in terms of follow up and corrections.

 #4 Incorporate E-Verify

 Finally, this is perhaps one of the most valuable retail onboarding best practices.
 A missing or improperly completed I-9 Form can cause problems years after a worker has moved on to other employment.
 So, with an onboarding system that integrates directly with USCIS E-Verify, compliance is higher, the risk of penalties is lower, and there is no delay in determining if an employee’s identity and work status requires closer inspection.

-For more retail onboarding best practices, ask for a demo of our Efficient Forms solution.
+For more retail onboarding best practices, ask for a free demo of our Efficient Hire solution.